Ultimate Packing Guide: What to Pack for a Trip to Charleston SC in 2025 (you’ll want more than just clothing)

 Since Charleston has a few beaches nearby, you’ll want to pack a bathing suit or two.

 Just don’t forget to choose a reef-safe sunscreen before you hit the water – ProtectMe 30 by this company is the one I swear by.
-No stinging, no white cast, and it smells amazing.
+No stinging, no white cast, and it smells amazing (and it’s a mineral SPF).

 Dresses